deepset-ai/haystack-demos/multimodal_agent/README.md

 # 🖼️ Multimodal Haystack Agent
-This demo shows how to build a multimodal agent that can interact with images and PDFs using [Haystack](https://haystack.deepset.ai/), [Hayhooks](https://github.com/deepset-ai/hayhooks), and [Open WebUI](https://docs.openwebui.com/).
+This demo shows how to build a multimodal agent that can interact with images using [Haystack](https://haystack.deepset.ai/), [Hayhooks](https://github.com/deepset-ai/hayhooks), and [Open WebUI](https://docs.openwebui.com/).

 ## 🚀 Run the Demo